Bumblebee-3/btw/README.md

 ```

 ### System Command Execution (Safe, Registry-Based)
-- The assistant can execute pre-approved system commands via semantic matching (Google Gemini embeddings).
+- The assistant executes pre-approved system commands via semantic matching (Google Gemini embeddings).
 - Only commands in `scripts/commands.json` are eligible.
+Each entry includes:
-Each entry includes `id`, `description`, `shell_command`, `dangerous`.
+	- `id`, `category`, `description`, `dangerous`
+	- `examples` (paraphrases used for matching)
+	- `parameters` metadata (`value`, `delta` for brightness/volume)
+	- `shell_command_template` (deterministic; no LLM-generated shell)
 - Embeddings are cached in `scripts/commands_cache.json` to avoid recomputation every run.
 - Safety:
-	- No dynamic command construction, only exact registry commands are executed.
+	- No dynamic command construction; templates substitute only safe integers.
-	- `dangerous: true` prompts a YAD confirmation first.
+	- `dangerous: true` shows a YAD confirmation with the exact command.
-	- The assistant speaks the confirmation (e.g., “Locking the session.”) before execution.
+	- The assistant speaks the intent first (e.g., “Updating system packages.”) then executes.

 Examples
 ```zsh